 What is JDBC?

 JDBC stands for Java™ database connectivity (JDBC) and is the JavaSoft specification of a standard application programming interface (API) that allows Java programs to access database management systems.
 GenRocket can connect to any database that supports JDBC.

 Step 1: Create a JDBC Configuration Properties File

-For GenRocket to connect to an Oracle database via JDBC you will need to create a config.properties file.
-Any application can connect a Oracle database via JDBC by reading a JDBC properties file that contains the following information:
+For GenRocket to connect to an Oracle database via JDBC, you will need to create a config.properties file.
+Any application can connect to an Oracle database via JDBC by reading a JDBC properties file that contains the following information:

 - driver - Defines the name of the specific database driver to use to access the given database.
 The actual driver file must be placed in the $GEN_ROCKET_HOME/lib folder on your local computer.
 For Oracle, the value should be oracle.jdbc.driver.OracleDriver.

 - user - Defines the Username used to access the database.